huggingface/blog/swift-coreml-llm.md

 ## Conclusion

 We introduced a set of tools to help Swift developers incorporate language models in their apps.
-I can't wait to see what you create with them, and am looking forward to improving them with the community help!
+I can't wait to see what you create with them, and I look forward to improving them with the community's help!
 Don't hesitate to get in touch :)

 ### _Appendix: Converting Llama 2 the Hard Way_

-[This is a bit long, but people are interested.
-We could move it to a "Supplementary Material" appendix, or create another blog post later]

 You can safely ignore this section unless you've experienced Core ML conversion issues and are ready to fight :)